hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 In this example we are working with the `VANT-F` Gateway on `17.2.0261`, which is a `Type 1` firmware. `16.3.7567` is the `Type 2` firmware we are going to flash.

 First, make sure you changed the default web admin password.
-Run AutoFlashGUI and configure your Gateway IP address and web admin credentials.
+Run AutoFlashGUI and configure your gateway ip address and web admin credentials.
 Browse for the `Type 2` RBI firmware to flash on your Gateway, in this case it is `vant-f_CRF687-16.3.7567-660-RG.rbi`.
 Tick the "Flash firmware?" checkbox and click "Run".
 Allow it to finish flashing.
 It will also attempt rooting.

 !!! warning "Is current SSH server permanent?"
     If AutoFlashGUI does not know how to set permanent root access on your model it will create a temporary SSH dropbear instance on port `6666`.
 You will configure  dropbear in order to run a permanent LAN-side SSH server later on following this guide.